Ringinglow: History

 Ringinglow Road was constructed as part of a turnpike road from Sheffield to Chapel-en-le-Frith and Buxton that opened in 1758.
 The Grade II listed octagonal former toll house built c.
 1778 still stands in the village along with the Norfolk Arms Public House, a coaching inn (also Grade II listed) that was built c.
 1840.
 Addy's 1888 map shows the Norfolk Arms was then known as the Ringinglow Inn.

 Historical evidence of shallow coal drift-mining of the Ringinglow seam has been found in the nearby Barber Fields, adjacent to Sheephill Road.
 This was served by an industrial railway which ran from a location near to Furnace Farm to Copperas Farm.
 Neither of the farm names appear on the modern Ordnance Survey maps although evidence of a ballasted footpath from the Limb Brook to Smeltings Farm can still be found.
 The railway is known to have existed in the late 1940s but, like the mines is no more.
 Other mines in the area were the Deep Sick Coal Pits.

 In 2005 a Rotary Club funded toposcope, Finder Cairn, was erected at the junction of Fulwood Lane and Greenhouse Lane.

+Popular culture

+Instrumental tracks titled 'Ringinglow' have been included on The Human League's 2001 album, Secrets, and Roger Eno's 2001 album, Between Tides.